xcp-ng/xcp-ng-org/docs/management/infrastructure-as-code.md

 ## 📦 Packer

 Packer is a free and open source tool for creating golden images for multiple platforms from a single source configuration.
 Combined with XCP-ng, you can create and regenerate templates for your own requirements or for your customers.

+Here is a tutorial to start with Packer and XCP-ng: https://xcp-ng.org/blog/2024/02/22/using-packer-with-xcp-ng/

 ## 🌍 Terraform